This specialist programme will teach you the prerequisite skills in economics and finance that are needed for undergraduate degrees.

 » More about Employability

-- GCE A-level CDD, preferably including Maths and Physics.
+- GCE A-level CDD, preferably including Maths, Economics or Politics.

 - BTEC Level 3 Extended Diploma DMM in a related subject.